-Upon successful completion of all assessment tasks, you will be issued with an (60hr) WFAA Leaders Wilderness Advanced First Aid (LWAFA) certification card valid for three years and a CPR certification card valid for one year and a Nationally Accredited Statement of Results.
+Upon successful completion of all assessment tasks, you will be issued with a (60hr) WFAA Leaders Wilderness Advanced First Aid (LWAFA) certification card valid for three years.
+You will also be issued with a CPR certification card valid for one year.

 - WFAA SUPPLIES A LIMITED AMOUNT OF GEAR FOR INSTRUCTIONAL PURPOSES ONLY!

 To ensure ALL students get the most out of their learning participants should bring ALL their own personal equipment (not limited to the list below) to gain a lot stronger understanding and familiarity with how to respond in an emergency situation.